Wenn niemand lesen kann, wie lehre ich die Bibel?

 "As the good news successfully spread in oral cultures through this method, missionaries were faced with the task and challenge of how to equip these new believers in the churches they planted."
 Said Grant Lovejoy, professor at the seminary.
 "We found that many of these oral learners were not qualified to attend local seminaries.
 Some of them couldn't even benefit from distance learning theological courses because of their oral culture."
 Says Lovejoy.
 "The whole approach is designed to equip people whose ways of learning and communicating are oral.
 The training does not use lectures, notes, textbooks, workbooks or any of the other learning activities normally associated with Western education.
 The curriculum and methodology of instruction are designed specifically for people who will be living and working in cultures where reading and writing are rarely practiced.
 The certificate from Southwestern Baptist Seminary helps bring credibility and standards to those who complete the Oral Bible School.
 Ogalo and IMB missionary Tom Reed learned this traditional method of teaching from the South Sudanese.

-Gathering in the courtyard of the largest mud home in the village, the class opens by reviewing the previous day's lesson.
-They dialog on different aspects of the Bible story, its meaning and its application to everyday life before moving to the new lesson.
-Ogalo then tells a story from one of the apostle Paul's epistles.
-"This school requires a lot of memorization," Ogalo explains.
-"If you tell the story wrong, the students will learn it wrong and then will tell it wrong to their church members."
-After the story, Ogalo and Reed ask questions and get the students involved in a discussion of theology and pastoring.
-Reed leads the students to answer the questions from the wealth of stories they already have memorized.
-Each student has more than 200 passages from the Bible memorized.
-Students undergo weekly verbal tests and a comprehensive oral exam every three months as they learned to evangelize, disciple, plant and lead churches, counsel and give pastoral care, and address ethical issues in light of the Scripture
+After the class has gathered in the courtyard of the largest mud house in the village, the lesson begins with a review of the last lesson.
+They talk about various aspects of the story, its meaning and its application in everyday life before moving on to the next lesson.
+Ogalo then tells a story from the letters of St. Paul.
+"This school requires a lot of memorization."
+Ogalo explains.
+"If you tell the story wrong, the students will learn it wrong and they will tell it wrong to their church members."
+After the story, Ogalo and Reed ask questions and begin a discussion about theology and church leadership.
+Reed guides the students to answer questions through the richness of the stories they have already learned.
+Each student has learned more than 200 Bible stories.
+Students are given oral tests every week and a comprehensive oral exam every three months.
+They learn evangelism, discipleship, church planting and leadership, counseling and ethical issues in the light of the Bible.

 "It's all about repetition.
-These guys have to remember every single thing -- there's no way for them to read it to refresh their memories," Reed said.
-"That's why we have so many culturally appropriate exercises.
-With each lesson, the students come up with a drama and a song to illustrate the biblical truth."
-Students often make up four or five songs per story.
-People from far-off villages walk to the school every Friday night to learn that week's new songs.
-They stay up into the early morning hours, singing the new pieces as well as reviewing the old songs.
+These people have to repeat every single thing, it's not possible for them to read or refresh their memory," Reed explains.
+"That's why we have a lot of culturally appropriate exercises.
+In each lesson, students develop a drama and a song to illustrate the biblical truths."
+Students often do four or five songs per story.
+People from distant villages walk to the school every Friday night to learn the new songs for the week.
+While they stay up until the early morning, they sing the new songs and go over old songs as well.

 Ogalo smiles as he hears the songs being practiced and notes how much the village has changed in the last three years.
 "When we first got here, no one came to this village or even lived here.
 There was no water," he said.
 "Now there is a borehole and this is the gathering spot for people.
 Not just because of the borehole, but because of the seminary.
 God's Word is spreading and people are embracing the stories."
 One student said that when he returns to his village to tell the stories he learns in school, the response is better than ever.
 "They tell me it is the first time they have understood the Bible and what it means to be a Christian," he said.